• Cascade Utilities Inc

 Steps to fix a broken sewer line:

+1. Find the problem.
+To minimize the amount of excavation, a camera is pushed down the nearest cleanout to find the exact location of the failure in the pipe.
+If no cleanouts are available, the location will be approximated using locates and visual indicators.
 2. Locate existing utilities.
 Existing utilities are located to ensure that no damage is done to other utilities during the excavation process.
 3. Excavate.
 Once a location has been determined it’s time to excavate the pipe.
 Depending on the location of the problem, excavation may require a concrete cut (see photo 2), traffic control, ditch shoring, and/or a vactor truck.
 4. Repair damaged pipe.
 If the existing line (besides the broken area) is in good condition, only the damaged area of pipe will be cut out and replaced with a new section of pipe (see photo 1).
 If the existing pipe is old and cracked, it’s recommended that the entire line be replaced or updated.
+5. City Inspection.
+An inspector from the city inspects the repair to verify the repair has been done correctly.
+6. Back fill and patch.
+Once the sewer pipe has been repaired the ditch is backfilled using crushed rock and existing material.
+If part of the excavation took place in a road, that area is patched with asphalt (see photo 3).
+7. Clean Up: Cascade Utilities strives to leave every work site free of construction debris.
+This means the removal of cut pipes and other construction related trash, voids filled and graded, and organic and dirt spoils ready for disposal.

 What causes sewer lines to fail?